JackOfNoneTrades/TabFaces/README.md

 ## FAQ
 ### What does this mod do?

 It backports player faces in the tab menu.
+As of version 1.0.2, it also adds player faces in the server selection menu.

 ### Client?
 Server?
 What side?